 Zachary Kerstens is entering his senior year at Texas A&M University, where he is majoring in industrial distribution and hopes to have a career in technical sales.
 He has received numerous academic honors while in college.
 He was invited to join the Phi Eta Sigma Honor Society after he earned a 3.5 grade point average (GPA) his first semester.
 He joined the Sigma Delta Industrial Distribution Honor Society his junior year, as he met the society’s requirement to have a GPA above 3.3.
 As a result of his involvement in the Professional Association for Industrial Distribution, he was invited to their Distinguished Recruiters Banquet as well as the Texas A&M industrial Distribution 60th Anniversary celebration with industry leaders.
 Zachary is an Eagle Scout and active in his church youth group.

-Isabella Kreko is entering her freshman year at Tulane University, where she plans to major in biology.
+Isabella Kreko is entering her freshman year at Centenary College of Louisiana, where she plans to major in biology with a per-medicine track.
 She aspires to be a doctor.
 She has received numerous recognitions due to her academic achievements in high school, including awards for the highest ACT composite score in her class, four awards for having the highest score on an End of Course exam and multiple awards for earning all As every semester.
 She is involved in the school’s student government association and the BETA Club.
 Isabella has taken every college level and advanced placement class her school offers and is graduating at the top of her class.